Vietnam.vn - Nền tảng quảng bá Việt Nam

 The instructions say that depending on the number of charging bays, the number of fire blankets required will vary.
 If there is one charging bay, only one fire blanket is needed.
 But if there are 11-15 bays, three of these blankets are needed.

-However, to be recognized as a qualified fire blanket, it is necessary to comply with technical regulations.
-The Malaysian Standards and Industrial Research Institute has announced a service for testing and certifying fire blankets for electric vehicles to meet technical regulations.
+However, to be recognized as a fire blanket that meets the standards and can be used, it is necessary to comply with technical regulations.
+The Malaysian Standards and Industrial Research Institute has announced a service for testing and certifying fire blankets for electric vehicles to meet the technical regulations.
 This certification is recognized by the Malaysian Fire and Rescue Department.

-At the same time, this demonstrates the commitment of the Malaysian Ministry of Investment, Trade and Industry (MITI) and agencies in ensuring the safety of electric vehicle users.
+At the same time, this demonstrates the commitment of the Malaysian Ministry of Trade, Investment and Industry (MITI) and agencies in ensuring the safety of electric vehicle users.

 “Although the probability of an electric vehicle catching fire is much lower than a conventional vehicle, we still need to be prepared.
 As the saying goes, prepare an umbrella before it rains.
 So for electric vehicle owners as well as electric vehicle charging station owners, make sure you have a fire blanket.
 More importantly, make sure the blanket has the Malaysian Standards and Industrial Research Institute stamp on it.
 If it doesn’t have this stamp, don’t buy it,” said the MITI minister.